 EXAMPLE #2: A ball is thrown and bounces off of a held ball that is being held by Player #1 and is subsequently caught by Player #2.
 The result is that the ball is caught and the thrower is out.
 Player #1 and Player #2 remain in the game.
-If the ball had not been caught, NO ONE would be OUT since the Dodgeball had already been deflected off of another Dodgeball.
+If the ball had not been caught, Player #2 would be OUT.

 EXAMPLE #3: A Dodgeball is thrown and bounces off of the rear wall of the playing court and is subsequently caught by Player #1.
-The result is that the ball is not considered a LIVE ball and no players are out.
+The result is that the ball is not considered a LIVE ball and no players are OUT.

 - 3. Causing an opponent to drop a held Dodgeball to the floor as a result of contact by another thrown live Dodgeball (this usually occurs when a Dodgeball is being used to block a thrown ball). - 4.
-An opposing player stepping over the Side Lines or Attack Line. - 5.
-Any intentional or unintentional action from an inactive player from the opposing team that physically interferes with your play or alters the outcome of your play.
+An opposing player stepping over the Side Lines or Attack Line.